poshjosh/rate-limiter-web-core/README.md

 }
 ```

-## Naming Conventions for `RequestMatcher`s
+## Naming Conventions

-A `RequestMatcher` may be registered using either a class name, a method name, or a string name.
+Limiters, matchers, caches or listeners could be registered using either a class ID,
-When a string name is used, it should match one of the following:
+a method ID, or a string name.
+When using a string name, it should match one of the following:

 - __A group__ - The name of a `@RateGroup` annotation.
 - __A class__ - The fully qualified name of a class e.g: `com.example.web.resources.GreetingResource`